top of page

 Playground

 Your climbing trip brings you here and you’re not going to be disappointed!
-The last 2019 topo lists 3500 routes found at 66 sectors and 144 sub-sectors.
-There are new routes and sectors being developed constantly and probably 300 – 400 more since the last guidebooks publication!
-If you are interested in visiting some of the newest routes you can purchase a list at Glaros Bar (about 5 EURO), the money goes towards bolting costs.
+The last 2025 topo lists almost 5000 routes found at 101 sectors and 180 sub-sectors.
+There are new routes and sectors being developed constantly and probably 700 more every 4 years approximately.

 You can buy a guidebook in almost any shop in Masouri and most cafes and restaurants have their own copy for quick referencing.
-There are two different editions, one edited by Aris Theodoropoulos & Katie Roussos and the other by Rockfax.
+There are two different editions, one edited by Aris Theodoropoulos & Katie Roussos and the other by Rockfax (only one edition in 2018).
 The first one is my preference because it gives the exact length of each route, which is a vital aspect of safety, but both are good guidebooks.

 Equipment